HaroldMills/Vesper/docs/tutorial.rst

 the server or on a different one.
 In this tutorial, we will run the server and a single client on the same computer.

-A Vesper archive is a collection of audio data, related metadata, and application configuration settings.
+A Vesper archive is a collection of audio recordings and related metadata.
 Each archive has its own directory on disk, called the *archive directory*.
 The archive directory always contains certain essential parts of an archive, and in many cases the entirety of the archive.

 Vesper supports various operations on archive data.
 The operations that you will perform in this tutorial fall into four